tiabenson/grade-calculator/README.md

 **How This Program Works:**
 1. Enter your grade and then enter the percentage of that grade (ex: if the grade is 10%, then you would enter 10)
 2. When alll grades have been entered, type 00 when asked for your next grade to stop the program
 3. The program will then calculate your weighted average, and then ask if you would like to calculate another average.
-The program will end if you type no.
+The program will end if you type no